HPI-Information-Systems/Metanome/README.md

 1. Unzip `target/deployment-1.1-SNAPSHOT-package_with_jetty.zip`
 2. Go into the unzipped folder and start the run script, either `run.sh` or `run.bat`
 4. Open a browser at [http://localhost:8888/](http://localhost:8888/)

+#### Developing a profiling algorithm for Metanome
+If you want to build your own profiling algorithm for the Metanome tool, the best way to get started is our [Skeleton Project](https://hpi.de/fileadmin/user_upload/fachgebiete/naumann/projekte/repeatability/DataProfiling/Metanome/MetanomeAlgorithmSkeleton.zip).
+It contains an algorithm frame and a test runner project, with which you can run and test your code (without a running Metanome tool instance).
+For more details, check out the contained README.txt file.

 #### Downloads
 All Metanome releases can be found on the [Metanome releases page](https://github.com/HPI-Information-Systems/Metanome/releases).